 For more information

-This info is from Sun Security Bulletin #136.
+The above info was in Sun Security Bulletin #136.